dart-lang/site-www/src/tools/pub/publishing.md

 `dependency_overrides` section of the `pubspec.yaml` file.

+### How to migrate away from a retracted package version

+When a package depends on a package version that is retracted, there are different ways to migrate away from this version depending on what other versions are available.

+#### Upgrade to a newer version

+In most cases a newer version has been published to replace the retracted version.
+In this case run `dart pub upgrade <package>`.

+#### Downgrade to the newest non-retracted version

+If there is no newer version available, the best action might be to downgrade to the newest non-retracted version.
+There are two ways to get this version.

+The first way is by using [pub tool](/tools/pub/cmd) commands: Run `dart pub downgrade <package>` and then run `dart pub upgrade <package>`.
+The `downgrade` command will get the lowest version of `<package>` matching the dependency constraint in the `pubspec.yaml` file.
+The following `upgrade` command will then get the newest non-retracted version available.

+The second way is by editting the `pubspec.lock` file manually.
+Delete the entire package entry for the package with the retracted version and then run `dart pub get`.

+It is also possible to completely delete the `pubspec.lock` file and then run `dart pub get`.
+However, this might also result in version changes for other dependencies.

+#### Upgrade or downgrade to a version outside the specified version constraint

+If there is no alternative version available which satisfies the current version constraint, edit the version constraint in the `pubspec.yaml` file and run `dart pub upgrade`.

 ### How to retract or restore a package version

 To retract or restore a package version,